QPThree/101d1/201/07read.md

 We've learned how we can create an object in javascript, and how we can call methods or properties from that object using the dot notation.

-Javascript also has onjects that are built-in to the language.
-These objects are essentially free tools we can use in our code.
-We access the methods of these objects just like we would access are own made objects.
+Javascript also has objects that are built-in to the language.
+These objects are essentially pre-wired tools we can use in our code.
+We access the methods of these objects just like we would access our own made objects.

-Examples of javascript built in objects are **Math** **String** **Data** and **Number**.
+Examples of javascript built in objects are **Math**, **String**, **Data**, and **Number**.
 Below is an example of a Math method we could use in a given context.

 ![Math.sqrt](../images/mathsqrt.png)